mwangaumuruga/HTMLBASICSTRUCTURE/README.md

-# HTMLBASICSTRUCTURE
+# html

-TRYING TO SHOW THE  BASICS(skeleton of a webpage)  of  the HYPERTEXT MARKUP LANGUAGE (html)
+HYPERTEXT MARKUP LANGUAGE (html)
+A walkthrough of html using this repo